INTRODUCTION

 PREVENTING BLOOD CLOTS AND STROKE RISK

 Blood clots can restrict blood circulation, increasing the risk of strokes and heart attacks.
-Omega-3s help prevent excessive clotting by making platelets less sticky, reducing the likelihood of blockages.
+Omega-3 fatty acids help prevent excessive clotting by making platelets less sticky, reducing the likelihood of blockages.
 This effect is particularly beneficial for individuals with a history of clotting disorders or cardiovascular disease.
-While omega-3s do not replace medical treatments, they provide natural support for maintaining healthy blood flow and reducing stroke risk.
+While omega-3 fatty acids do not replace medical treatments, they provide natural support for maintaining healthy blood flow and reducing stroke risk.

-While food sources are the best way to get omega-3s, supplements can be beneficial for those who struggle to consume enough through diet alone.
-Fish oil, krill oil and algae-based supplements provide concentrated doses of omega-3s.
+While food sources are the best way to get omega-3 fatty acids, supplements can be beneficial for those who struggle to consume enough through diet alone.
+Fish oil, krill oil and algae-based supplements provide concentrated doses of omega-3 fatty acids.
 However, not all supplements are created equal.
 Choosing high-quality products that are free from contaminants is essential.
-Consulting a healthcare professional can help determine if supplementation is necessary based on individual health and wellbeing needs.
+Consulting a healthcare professional can help determine if supplementation is necessary based on your health and wellbeing needs.

 BALANCING OMEGA-3 AND OMEGA-6 INTAKE

-Omega-3s and omega-6s are both essential fatty acids, but the balance between them matters.
-A diet high in processed foods often contains excessive omega-6s, which can promote inflammation when consumed in large amounts.
-Balancing omega-3 intake with omega-6s from sources like nuts, seeds and vegetable oils helps maintain heart health.
+Omega-3 fatty acids and omega-6 fatty acids are both essential fatty acids, but the balance between them matters.
+A diet high in processed foods often contains excessive omega-6 fatty acids, which can promote inflammation when consumed in large amounts.
+Balancing omega-3 intake with omega-6 fatty acids from sources like nuts, seeds and vegetable oils helps maintain heart health.
 Reducing processed foods and focusing on whole food sources ensures a better ratio for overall cardiovascular health.

 CONCLUSION

 Omega-3 fatty acids play a vital role in maintaining heart health.
-They help reduce inflammation, lower triglycerides, improve blood circulation, and prevent blood clot formation.
+They help reduce inflammation, lower triglycerides, improve blood circulation and prevent blood clot formation.
 Found in oily fish, seeds and nuts, these healthy fats support balanced cholesterol levels and promote better heart function.
-Regularly including omega-3s in your diet can significantly lower the risk of heart disease and stroke.
+Regularly including omega-3 fatty acids in your diet can significantly lower the risk of heart disease and stroke.
 Making simple dietary changes today can lead to long-term cardiovascular benefits and a healthier heart.